-We thought that Therefore, we And the results US rates With the Fed having communicated its pivot, US rates have peaked.
-The likelihood of rate cuts would increase as the US economy starts to show signs of weakening in the months ahead.
+We thought that Therefore, we And the results US rates At current levels of interest rates, even with US economic data still holding up well, a slowdown is still on the cards.
+Barring a reacceleration in inflation, the likelihood of rate cuts would increase as the year progresses.
 Maintained an overweight bias for US rates in the portfolio, with a tactical approach in light of the recent volatility in rates.
-The Fund's overweight in US rates versus the benchmark detracted from returns.
-Asian IG Fundamentals remain sound in Asian Investment Grade (IG) corporates, but spreads have reached extremely tight levels Remained focused on high quality names that are deemed more resilient should the market enter a risk-off mode.
-An underweight in sovereigns in Indonesia and the Philippines added to returns, but the overweight to Indonesian quasi-sovereigns vs the benchmark detracted from the Fund's performance.
+The Fund's overweight in US rates versus the benchmark added to returns.
+Asian IG Fundamentals remain sound in Asian Investment Grade (IG) corporates, but spreads have reached extremely tight levels.
+Remained focused on high quality names that are deemed more resilient should the market enter a risk-off mode.
+An underweight in sovereigns in Indonesia and the Philippines detracted from returns.
+This was offset by the overweight in Indonesian quasi- sovereigns as well as positioning in high quality credits.